ezodude/orra/README.md

 INFO:     Application startup complete.
 INFO:     Orra running on http://127.0.0.1:1430 (Press CTRL+C to quit)
 ```

-Your orchestrated inputs and agents are now accessible **via HTTP endpoints**.
-Ready for testing.

 6. **Execute your workflow** by sending a POST request to the `/workflow` endpoint: